realqijun/TechJam-Compliance-AI-Detection-System/README.md

 5. [Ang Qi Jun](https://github.com/realqijun)

 ## Core Functionality
-GeoRegulator is a sophisticated Compliance Checker powered by a large language model.
+Geo-Regulator is a sophisticated Compliance Checker powered by a large language model.
 It's designed to analyze software feature artifacts—such as titles and descriptions—and automatically determine if they require geo-specific compliance.
 The system's key features include:
  - **Dual Input Modes**:
    - Upload a **CSV of multiple features** (bulk compliance check).